ffazal/blog/README.md

 # Blog on National Parks of Canada

-A blog website on top 10 National Parks of Canada using HTML, CSS, and Bootstrap.
+A fully responsive blog website on top 10 National Parks of Canada using HTML, CSS, and Bootstrap.

 ## Sample Web View
 <img src="UI/1.PNG">